naishtech/platform-agnostic-typescript-template/README.md

 ### Starting the local web development server:

+- In order to log in to the sample app provided you will need to create a test Firebase server

 `npm run start`

 - Notes:
-    - Once you have built your application, you can start a local web host at http://localhost:8080 using the above command:
+    - Once you have built your application, this command will start a local web host at http://localhost:8080
-    - Note the local webpack development server comes with an inbuilt hot loader and will reload as you make changes to your source code.
+    - The local webpack development server comes with an inbuilt hot loader and will reload as you make changes to your source code.

 ### Starting the local Android emulator:

 `npm run start:android`

 - Notes:
-    - Make sure you have installed Android Studio as per installation instructions above.
+    - Make sure you have installed Android Studio as per installation <a name="setup">instructions above</a>.
     - If this is the first time you have opened the project in Android Studio it will prompt you for import.
 Just select the defauls and continue.
     - Once Android Studio has started the project should automatically build, once built you can execute it via the Run menu.